Vet Tech Colleges in Michigan

 These programs all have outstanding first-time pass rates on the Veterinary Technician National Exam (VTNE), which indicates the program’s quality.
 For more information on accreditation, please visit the section below.

-Baker College
+Baker College (Four Campuses)

-Baker College has three campuses in Michigan with CVTEA-accredited associate of applied science (AAS) programs in veterinary technology.
+Baker College has four campuses in Michigan with CVTEA-accredited associate of applied science (AAS) programs in veterinary technology.
 With specialized instruction to prepare students for both the VTNE and Michigan vet tech licensing exam, Baker’s curriculum includes 63 credits of coursework and labs.
 In addition, students complete a capstone/board review and a 240-hour internship.

 Courses in this program include microbiology; anatomy and physiology for veterinary technology; laboratory and exotic animal procedures and nursing; large animal procedures and nursing; veterinary diagnostic imaging; veterinary pharmacology; veterinary pathology; advanced veterinary surgical procedures and nursing; and more, as well as general education requirements.

-Of those who take the Veterinary Technician National Exam (VTNE), three-year, first-time pass rates (2020-2023) are as follows for the three Baker College campuses: Cadillac (76 percent); Jackson (92 percent); Muskegon (74 percent); and Owosso (not available; received AVMA accreditation in 2022).
+Of those who take the Veterinary Technician National Exam (VTNE), three-year, first-time pass rates (2020-2023) are as follows for the four Baker College campuses: Cadillac (76.19 percent); Jackson (92 percent); Muskegon (73.77 percent), and Owosso (not available; received AVMA accreditation in 2022).

 • Accreditation: AVMA-CVTEA; Higher Learning Commission (HLC)